wardellii/CyberSecurity-HomeWork-and-Projects/ELK Stack Project/README_Elk.txt

 The machines on the internal network are not exposed to the public Internet.

--Only the Red-Team-Jumpbox machine can accept connections from the Internet.
+Only the Red-Team-Jumpbox machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - 76.99.252.190

 Machines within the network can only be accessed by Red-Team-Jumpbox.